 Showing 1-7 of 7 items

-Arrival at Camp DuBois
+Arrival at Camp River Dubois

 Come celebrate the arrival of Lewis and Clark at Camp River Dubois.
 This annual event commemorates the day William Clark and the men of the detachment arrived at the confluence of the Riviere a Dubois, Mississippi and Missouri Rivers.
 The event will include members of the detachment portraying military life, re-enactors recreating the civilian population and demonstrators.
 Site admission is free.
-For more information, call (618) 251-5811 or go to www.campdubois.com.